rancher/docs/content/rancher/v2.x/en/cluster-admin/projects-and-namespaces/_index.md

 You can use projects to support multi-tenancy, so that a team can access a project within a cluster without having access to other projects in the same cluster.

 In the base version of Kubernetes, features like role-based access rights or cluster resources are assigned to individual namespaces.
-A project allows you to save time by giving an individual or a team acess to multiple namespaces simultaneously.
+A project allows you to save time by giving an individual or a team access to multiple namespaces simultaneously.

 You can use projects to perform actions like: